- Weekend Wrap Up

 Futures Market Commentary

-Mar ICE NY cocoa (CCH19) this morning is down by -20 (-0.90%) and Mar ICE London cocoa (CAH19) is down -3 (-0.18%).
-Signs of robust global cocoa production is a negative for prices this morning after Ivory Coast data today showed that farmers sent 753,549 MT of cocoa to ports from Oct 1-Dec 9, up +29.7% from the same time last year.
+Mar ICE NY cocoa (CCH19) on Monday closed down by -19 (-0.85%) and Mar ICE London cocoa (CAH19) closed up +7 (+0.43%).
+Signs of robust global cocoa production was a negative for prices Monday after Ivory Coast data today showed that farmers sent 753,549 MT of cocoa to ports from Oct 1-Dec 9, up +29.7% from the same time last year.
 Also, data from the Ghana Cocoa Board showed purchases from Ghana cocoa farmers, the world's second-biggest cocoa producers, reached 322,945 MT during the first eight weeks of the harvest from Oct 5-Nov 29, up +41.7% y/y.
-World Weather said the annual Harmattan winds are off to a slow start this year in West Africa and the predicted El Nino weather pattern is looking weaker, which is positive for cocoa crops in Ivory Coast and Ghana.
-Cocoa prices rose to 2-week highs Friday on tightness in current cocoa supplies.
-ICE-monitored cocoa inventories have fallen steadily over the past 7 months to an 11-month low Friday of 3.394 mln bags.
+World Weather said the annual Harmattan winds are off to a slow start this year in West Africa and predicted the El Nino weather pattern is looking weaker, which is positive for cocoa crops in Ivory Coast and Ghana.
+London cocoa rallied to a 3-week high Monday on weakness in the British pound after GBP/USD plunged to a 1-1/2 year low.
+Current supplies are tighter as ICE-monitored cocoa inventories have fallen steadily over the past 7 months to an 11-month low last Friday of 3.394 mln bags.

-Mar arabica coffee (KCH19) this morning is up +0.85 (+0.82%) and Mar ICE robusta coffee (RMH19) is down -5 (-0.32%).
-Coffee prices received a boost this morning after ICO cut its 2017/18 global coffee surplus estimate to 1.59 mln bags from an October estimate of 2.58 mln bags.
-Also, crop concerns in Brazil gave arabica coffee prices a lift after Somar Meteorologia said rainfall in Minas Gerais, Brazil's biggest coffee-growing region, was 27.7 mm in the past week, or 43% of the historical average.
-Mar robusta coffee tumbled to a 2-1/2 month low this morning on increased exports from Vietnam, the world's biggest robusta coffee producer, after Vietnam's General Department of Customs reported Vietnam Nov coffee exports of 138,138 MT, up +32% y/y, and that Vietnam Jan-Nov coffee exports are up +2.8% y/y at 1.72 MMT.
+Mar arabica coffee (KCH19) on Monday closed up +1.05 (+1.01%) and Mar ICE robusta coffee (RMH19) closed down -6 (-0.39%).
+Coffee prices received a boost Monday after ICO cut its 2017/18 global coffee surplus estimate to 1.59 mln bags from an October estimate of 2.58 mln bags.
+Also, crop concerns in Brazil gave arabica coffee prices a lift after Somar Meteorologia said rainfall in Minas Gerais, Brazil's biggest coffee-growing region, was 27.7 mm in the past week, or only 43% of the historical average.
+Mar robusta coffee tumbled to a 2-1/2 month low Monday on increased exports from Vietnam, the world's biggest robusta coffee producer, after Vietnam's General Department of Customs reported Vietnam Nov coffee exports of 138,138 MT, up +32% y/y, and that Vietnam Jan-Nov coffee exports are up +2.8% y/y at 1.72 MMT.
 Current coffee supplies remain ample as ICE-monitored coffee inventories are just below the recent 4-year high of 2.459 mln bags (Nov 19).